 A very few items are marked out of stock because new moulds, or worse, new originals, need to be made.
 It is not possible to buy these items.

-What are the effects of Brexit?
+What are the effects of Brexit and EU customs law?

 VAT is now deducted in the Fighting 15s shop for EU customers, once the customer’s country is entered in the estimated shipping section of the cart.
 Additionally, geolocation software in the shop may automatically identify a customer’s country without this being necessary.

 Since we switched to using Royal Mail’s Click and Drop service, all non-UK parcels have had barcoded customs information on them as part of the labelling process.
-We therefore hope to be able to comply with any tax changes with the minimum of hassle.

 Please note that for orders outside the UK, including the EU from 1 January 2021, we will only be able to deduct tax if we are able to get proof of posting confirmation for an order (it’s a legal requirement from HMRC).